iazzam/control/README.md

 * Install Platformio based on your machine.
 Click on [**``install``**](http://docs.platformio.org/en/latest/installation.html) and follow the instructions.
-* Go to the project folder and using system terminal type `platformio init --ide clion --board megaatmega2560`.
-This `board` option can be different based on what board you are using.
-Click on [`available boards`](http://docs.platformio.org/en/latest/platforms/atmelavr.html) to learn more.
-* Every time you add a library or copy paste some files or change the structure, you have to repeat the above step.

 * For writing code, you have two options:

 **Use PlatformIo IDE (Atom)**